 I’m still processing all of the photos and experiences.
-I’ll have more to share over the weeks with so much visual eye candy and even some sewing and quilting inspiration to share, but here’s a glimpse of some of the beauty we saw in Paris.
+I’ll have more to share over the weeks (see links to those posts below) with so much visual eye candy and even some sewing and quilting inspiration to share, but here’s a glimpse of some of the beauty we saw in Paris.

 Traveling is still challenging in some ways with extra challenges to navigate and hoops to jump through, so I figured I’d share a sampling of what we saw in case you’re not at the point of traveling yet yourself.

 If travelogues aren’t your thing, no worries.
 I’ll be back in a couple of days with a new quilt project.
 AND I do have a quilty-giveaway at the bottom of this post so you can scroll directly there if you want.

 When I first visited Paris when I was 19 I loved it.
 Since that time I always worried that I romanticized Paris in my young-adult-enthusiasm.
 But going back, even as a jaded middle-aged woman, I felt like, “Nope!
 I wasn’t wrong back then.
 It’s still pretty amazing!”

 Here are some of the highlights:

 Sainte-Chappelle near Notre Dame (which is still closed for restoration) is one of my favorite jewels of Paris.
 It is most famous for it’s stained glass, but the other details, including the tile floor and fleur-de-lis ceilings are also lovely.

 We only had 3 days in the city itself, so our time was pretty jam-packed with LOTS of walking.
 (Which works out since it gave us the chance to walk off lots of good food.
 (Not only is Paris the city of love, but it’s also the city of carbs.)
 Another favorite part of Paris is the museums.